 Most medical benefits cannot be received for more than 400 weeks, but most workers recover and are able to return to work well before that time.

 Income Benefits for Temporary Disabilities

-If you cannot work for at least seven days because of your work injury or illness, workers’ comp should pay you disability benefits to help supplement your lost income.
-There are two types of temporary disability benefits through workers’ comp:
+If you cannot work for at least seven days because of your work injury or illness, workers’ compensation should pay you disability benefits to help supplement your lost income.
+There are two types of temporary disability benefits through workers’ compensation: